Free Event Space Rental Agreement Template (Word – PDF)

 Considerations while Renting

-Other than outlining the details of the agreement between the owner and the renter, an event space rental agreement aims to protect the venue owner as well as facilitate the event planner towards a successful event by having several provisions, considerations, and terms included in it, some of which are enlisted below.
+Other than outlining the details of the agreement between the owner and the renter, this agreement aims to protect the venue owner as well as facilitate the event planner towards a successful event by having several provisions, considerations, and terms included in it, some of which are enlisted below.

 Logistic considerations

 The venue is an income-generating venture to the owner, and as a result, protecting it should be a priority when renting it out.
-An event space rental agreement can be used to achieve this by including or considering the following components when writing and requirements before signing the facility rental agreement.
+The agreement can be used to achieve this by including or considering the following components when writing and requirements before signing the agreement.

 • Demanding event insurance – Even though the venue would generally be insured, the renters should be asked in the lease agreement to acquire additional insurance that covers the event and the activities that will be taking place.
 Insurance ensures that either party does not lose money from their pocket paying for damages and medical bills if accidents occur or attendees get injured during the event.